 - Serve as a contact person for background investigation status reports, psychological exams, medical evaluations, and drug tests.

 - Serve as the onsite FPC liaison for test administration with vendors when they are onsite.

 We welcome qualified individuals with disabilities who are interested in employment and will make reasonable accommodations during the hiring process in accordance with the Americans with Disabilities Act (ADA) of 1990, as amended by the Americans with Disabilities Act Amendments Act (ADAAA) of 2008.

 Conditions of Employment

-- Must be able to work extended workdays (up to 12 hours) on one or more days per week and/or on weekends in order to administer written, oral, and performance examinations.
+- Must be able to work extended workdays (up to 12 hours) on one or more days per week and/or on weekends to administer written, oral, and performance examinations.

-- Must be able to push and pull a loaded cart of test materials; the materials may weigh in excess of 100 pounds.
+- Must be able to push and pull a loaded cart of test materials; the materials may weigh more than 100 pounds.